High Triglycerides: Root Causes and Natural Support Strategies

 The Problem with High Triglycerides

 High triglycerides are also called hypertriglyceridemia.
-According to the Centers for Disease Controls and Prevention (CDC), about 25 percent of adults in the US have high triglycerides over 150 milligrams per deciliter (mg/dL) (1).
+According to the Centers for Disease Control and Prevention (CDC), about 25 percent of adults in the US have high triglycerides over 150 milligrams per deciliter (mg/dL) (1).

 High triglyceride levels are often linked to liver and pancreas issues.
 A 2012 study published in the Indian Journal of Endocrine Metabolism has found that high triglycerides may trigger acute pancreatitis (2).
 A 2014 research published in Biomedical Reports has found that high triglycerides may increase the risk of non-alcoholic fatty liver disease (3).